neos-sdi/adfsmfa/README.md

 * Secret Keys RSA asymmetric encryption length (2048 bytes) RSA
 * Secret Keys AES symmetric encryption length (512/1024) AES128, AES256
 * Secret Keys custom encryption (when implementing ISecretKeyManager and ISecretKeyManagerActivator)
+* PowerShell cmdlets for managing MFA properies and MFA Users
+* MMC Console for managing MFA properies and MFA Users
 * Can use ADDS customizable attributes or SQL-Server Database, or develop a Custom Storage component
 * Can send TOTP code by email (customizable template in resources)
-* Can send TOTP code by sms (customizable and extensible with API)
+* Can send TOTP code by sms (customizable and extensible with API (IExternalProvider interface))
-* Can send TOTP code using Authenticator Apps like MS Authenticator, Google Authentication and more
+* Can use TOTP code using Authenticator Apps like MS Authenticator, Google Authentication and more
-* Biometric authentication (WebAuthN/FIDO2) (using component from Anders Åberg, Alex Seigler and others <https://github.com/abergs/fido2-net-lib> Great Work !)
+* Biometric authentication (WebAuthN/FIDO2) (Anders Åberg, Alex Seigler and others <https://github.com/abergs/fido2-net-lib>)
 * Enable self-registration
-* Enable self-registration with QR code (using component from  George Mamaladze and his team <https://qrcodenet.codeplex.com> Great Work !)
+* Enable self-registration with QR code (George Mamaladze and his team <https://qrcodenet.codeplex.com>)
 * Enable custom change password.
 * Can work with ADDS multi-forests with trust relationships
 * Can work with LDAP 3.0 Providers (ADFS2016/2019) when using SQL Storage mode
 * Full sample for Azure MFA (additional configuration tasks and costs implied)
-* Developers can easily extend this component for other verification modes (Azure MFA, RSA,…) with the IExternalProvider, IExternalOTPProvider (deprecated), ISecretKeyManager interfaces
+* Developers can easily extend this component for other verification modes (Azure MFA, RSA,…) with the IExternalProvider, ISecretKeyManager interfaces
 * Developers can easily extend this component for other storages modes (AD & SQL by default)
 * Full support for ADFS 2019 themes